 All the electoral contenders competing in the presidential elections of November 1 say that they want to be elected President.
 Besides the made promises, the candidates resort to all kinds of practices so as to appear more convincing before the voters and these put the stamp “Voted” against their names on the ballot.
-IPN News Agency contacted a number of experts and asked them to analyze the behavior of the eight aspirants for the office of President, in the order in which they were registered, and the actions to which they resort to build a favorable image: No. 6 Maia Sandu, 4, the candidate of the Party of Action and Solidarity.
+IPN News Agency contacted a number of experts and asked them to analyze the behavior of the eight aspirants for the office of President, in the order in which they were registered, and the actions to which they resort to build a favorable image: No.1 Renato Usatyi, Our Party’s candidate.

 Political commentator Ion Tăbârță said Renato Usatyi, in his traditional style, uses a simple language clear to the people, with particular expressions and metaphors that catch voters’ attention.
 These are political technologies and such an approach was adopted on purpose.
 However, we must admit that this is a natural trait of Renato Usatyi.
 This type of humor is inborn and cannot be acquired no matter how hard a politician can try by using political technologies.

 “If we compared the present time and the situation four-six years ago, when he emerged as a politician, we can say that he became more mature from political viewpoint.
 He continues to use that eccentric, populist language, but the suburbanism element disappeared somehow.
 Initially, it was rather a suburban language of a neighborhood boy, but now that feature of maturity appeared.
 He became more refined and temperate.
 Even if he further uses this language, he seems to be more sober.
 This dose of maturity is a trump card,” stated Ion Tăbârță.